Netcracker/qubership-integration-variables-management/README.md

-# Qubership Integration Variables Management Service
+# Qubership Integration Platform — Variables Management Service

 Variables Management Service is a part of Qubership Integration Platform.
 It provides an API for operations on variables within the integration platform.